qeesung/gitaly/cmd/gitaly-ssh/README.md

 installation.
 It acts as a plugin to `git fetch` using the `GIT_SSH_COMMAND` environment variable.

-The implementation shares code with how GitLab handles Git SSH traffic from real users, but it cuts out SSH itself.
+The implementation shares code with how gitlab-shell handles Git SSH traffic from real users, but it cuts out SSH itself.

+## How gitlab-shell does it

 A normal `git fetch` over SSH goes through these steps.
 Note that here `git fetch` runs on the computer of a GitLab user.